arbuckle/mango/README.md

 DRY client-side templates for Django.
 -------------------------------------

-Problem:    When writing a thick-client application, templates must be duplicated in a client-side template language in order to avoid the first-load tradeoff.
+**Problem**:    When writing a thick-client application, templates must be duplicated in a client-side template language in order to avoid the first-load tradeoff.

-Solution:   mango.js.
-A Javascript library for rendering Django templates.
+**Solution**:   mango.js.
+Client-side rendering for Django templates.

-mango.js renders your verbatim Django templates to a callable Javascript function.
+* Mango.js compiles *verbatim Django templates* to a callable Javascript functions.
+* Mango.js renders the *exact same output* as Django templates when provided a JSON representation of the page context.
+* Mango.js supports (most of) Django's builtin template tags and filters.
+* Mango.js can be easily updated to support custom tags and filters.
+* Mango.js ignores missing tags and filters, so pre-processed input context does not result in errors.

+**Development is not yet complete**
+TODOs:
+- {% ifchanged %}
+- {% ifequal %}
+- {% ifnotequal %}
+- {% include %} (*crazy!*)
+- {% now %}
+- {% spaceless %}
+- {% url %}
+- {% verbatim %}
+- Date filters.
+- Fix linebreaksbr and linebreaks
+- Maybe refactor the whole thing, since it's extremely difficult to debug

 Usage.